Arithmetic of curves on moduli of local systems: Integral points on curves

 \subsection{Nonintegrable curves}

 Let $\Sigma$ be a surface of type $(g,n)$ with $3g+n-3>0$, and let $X_k=X_k(\Sigma)$ be a relative character variety of $\Sigma$.
 We shall prove Theorem \ref{theorem3} using Corollary \ref{corthm1}.
-We first repeat our definition of integrable subvarieties of $X_k$ given in Section 1.2.
+We first repeat our definition of integrable curves on $X_k$ given in Section \ref{sect:1.2}.